Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-David Walther almost 4 years ago
+David Walther over 4 years ago

 I am strongly opposed to the proposed R cut at the intersection of Rt 29 and Burnley Station/Frays Mill Rd.
 The current light works well for both safety and traffic flow.
 If safety is the concern, it could be further enhanced at a much less cost with the addition of yellow flashing signs warning drivers of the posted speed limit and the intersection.
 Forcing drivers to turn north, then merge into the far left lane to make a u-turn would only decrease safety.
 And the major traffic issues in this area at commute times are the back up of traffic to the south at Rt 29 and Boulders Rd, and to the north at Rt 29 and Rt 607 neither of which will be improved by the proposed R cut.
 In a time of possible decreasing tax revenue our tax dollars can be much more wisely spent.